adriansdk/CodeWars-Kata/README.md

 # **Code wars Katas**

-### All of the required katas for the Ironhack Prework are in this repository.
+### All of the required codewars katas for the Ironhack Prework are in this repository.
+Simple problems with simple algorithm solutions.

 **Developer**: Adrian Visnieski.